 An integrated approach

-The concept design is being prepared at the same time as environmental studies to integrate environmental fieldwork findings and to inform the Environmental Impact Statement.
+The concept design was prepared at the same time as environmental studies to integrate environmental fieldwork findings and to inform the Environmental Impact Statement.

-Currently, key activities are focused on investigating the condition of the existing dam and its foundations, analysing the raised dam and defining the proposed design (which does not include any additional storage capacity).
+Key activities focused on investigating the condition of the existing dam and its foundations, analysing the raised dam and defining the proposed design (which does not include any additional storage capacity).

 Geotechnical drilling at Warragamba Dam Cored samples of rock from the foundations